CA-R05

 Be advised the National Weather Service may expand or alter a Red Flag Warning or Fire Weather Watch at any time.

-The National Weather Service has issued a Red Flag Warning in effect from 1 PM Thursday to Midnight Friday night for gusty winds and low relative humidity for portions of North Ops.
-Please see the following links for area specific details.
+The National Weather Service has upgraded a Fire Weather Watch to a Red Flag Warning for gusty winds and low relative humidity from 5am Saturday until 8pm Monday.
+For the Sacramento Valley portion of the NOPS Area.
+Please see the following link for area specific details.
 Link

 Be advised the National Weather Service may expand or alter a Red Flag Warning or Fire Weather Watch at any time.